shellph1sh/Redtooth/README.md

 I am not responsible for any damages or misuse of this software.
 I will assume no liability as this software is under the responsibility of the end user

+This software has only been tested so far on a kali-everything live image

 ## Installation
 currently one of the dependencies for this software, the python3 PyBluez module does not work through pip. so a source installation is required